PHAMTHUYDUYEN/Customer-Segmentation-with-RFM-Analysis-Python/README.md

     ```

 ***4.2.
 Hibernate Customer, Lost Customer, About to sleep***
-- The company needs to incentivize this group of customers to make another purchase as soon as possible through short-term retargeting campaigns, such as vouchers, discounts, or exclusive special offers.
+- The company needs to **_incentivize_** this group of customers to **_make another purchase as soon as possible_** through **_short-term retargeting campaigns_**, such as vouchers, discounts, or exclusive special offers.

 ***4.3.
 Need Attention, At risk, Cannot lose them***
-- Instead of defaulting to broad discount and promotional campaigns to attract this group back, which may waste the company's budget, it is crucial to conduct surveys to identify the root causes of why these customers are not returning.
-Addressing these issues is key, as the reasons for their disengagement may stem from product quality, customer service quality, etc., rather than just pricing.
+- Instead of defaulting to broad discount and promotional campaigns to attract this group back, which may waste the company's budget, it is crucial to conduct **_surveys_** to **_identify the root causes_** of why these customers are not returning. **_Addressing these issues_** is key, as the reasons for their disengagement may stem from product quality, customer service quality, etc., rather than just pricing.